We independently select and share the products we love—and may receive a commission if you choose to buy.

 - Slurred speech

 - Slow, shallow breathing

 - Red, white, bluish-white or grayish-yellow skin

 A few other tips

 - Have an emergency kit in your car in case you break down.
 Edmunds has a great emergency kit list of things like blankets, flashlights, granola bars and bottled water.
 You'll also want to make sure your gas tank is near full and the car's maintenance is up to date to avoid issues.

 - Consider pre-warming your car, but NEVER in a garage—even an open one.

-You can still go outside, you just have to be aware.
+You can certainly still take baby outside, it's just safest to stay aware of the temperature.
 Dress babies in layers, follow safe carseat guidelines, and watch closely for any signs that baby is too cold.
-Don't stay out for too long, and if it's less than 20 degrees out, avoid going outside at all (a quick walk to a preheated car is okay).
+Don't stay out for too long, and if it's less than 20º F, avoid going outside at all (a quick walk to a preheated car is okay).

 Hang in there, mama.
 This season can be hard.
 Go into hibernation mode, focus on some real self-care and snuggles, and before you know it, the flowers will be in bloom and you'll be spending every waking second outside.